 National Research Council Scholarships.-Bursaries of the value of \$750 will be open to award to applicants who have graduated with high standing in scientific study.
 Studentships of \$1,000 are awarded to those who have done satisfactory original graduate research, and Fellowships of \$1,200 to those who have indicated capacity to conduct independent research.
-Applications must be made before March 15th in each year.
+Applications must be made before March 1st in each year.
+Application forms may be obtained from the Registrar.

-For the coming year, 1933-34, the values have been reduced to \$600, \$750 and \$1000 respectively.
+For the coming year, 1934-35, the values have been reduced to \$450, \$500 and \$550 respectively.

-Royal Society of Canada Fellowships.-Ten annual Fellowships, each of \$1,500, and open on equal terms to men and women, will be offered in 1984, 1985 and 1986.
+Royal Society of Canada Fellowships.-Ten annual Fellowships, each of \$1,500, and open on equal terms to men and women, will be offered in 1935 and 1936.
 They are tenable at institutions of learning or research, save in exceptional circumstances, outside of Canada.
-They are available for advanced research in Literature, History, Anthropology, Sociology, Political Economy, or allied subjects, in French or English; and in Mathematics, Chemistry, Physics, Geology, Biology, or subjects associated with any of these sciences.
+They are available for advanced research in Literature, History, Anthropolgy, Sociology, Political Economy, or allied subjects, in French or English; and in Mathematics, Chemistry, Physics, Geology, Biology, or subjects associated with any of these sciences.